adriacarrasquilla/release-radar/README.md

 # Release-Radar
-Script that generates a spotify playlist with the latests songs released from a list of artists
+Script that generates a spotify playlist with the latests songs released from a list of artists.

+## Usage
+### UpdatePlaylist
+bla bla